Local analysis of the history dependence in tetrahedra packings: Experimental setup

 \subsection{Image analysis}

-Particles are identified by a two step algorithm involving a cross-correlation with an inscribed sphere and a steepest ascend gradient search; the particle detection rates are better than 99.8 \%.
+After the packings have been prepared, three-dimensional images of the geometrical arrangement of particles are obtained by X-ray tomography (Nanotom, GE) with a resolution of 100 $\mu$m per voxel.
+Particles are then identified by a two step algorithm \cite{neudecker:13} involving a cross-correlation with an inscribed sphere and a steepest ascend gradient search; the particle detection rates are better than 99.8 \%.
 After the positions and orientations of all particles are known, the number and type of contacts is computed for each particle.
-Figure \ref{fig:rendering} c) displays a rendering of a cross section through the bulk of a sample where the individual tetrahedra are color coded according to their number of constraints.
-Further details on these processing steps can be found in the supplementary information of \cite{neudecker:13}.
-Similar to reference \cite{neudecker:13} all particle positions are available for download from Dryad \cite{dryad}.